 C Skeletal muscle

 A 19-year-old woman is in the early second trimester at 16 weeks gestation with her first pregnancy.
 On a routine prenatal visit, the nurse cannot detect fetal heart tones and an ultrasound reveals no fetal cardiac activity or fetal movement.
-The mother has noted no recent illness or other factors to account for this fetal demise.
+The mother has noted no recent illness or other factors for this fetal demise.
 She is given a pharmacologic agent to induce abortion.
 By which of the following mechanisms is this induction most likely to be accomplished?

 A Leukotriene-induced neutrophil aggregation